Check out how to map Constant Contact custom fields in your integration.

 Do you need to use a Custom Unsubscribe field in CRM?

-If you do, then that’s fine; just use our Add-On just for this feature in your Add-Ons tab, and once subscribed it will instantly turn this feature on to map in Step 4 today.
+If you do, then that’s fine; use this field to map in Step 4 today.
 Simple, right?

 It gets even better.

 You can also choose to do Additional field mapping or not.

 We’ve made it easy for you by mapping the Basic Contact fields, including Email Address, Name, Address, Company Name, and Phone.

 This makes it convenient.